 In light of these unprecedented circumstances and our students’ inability to return to campus for the remainder of the spring semester, we will be providing housing and meal plan refunds.

-To comply with the recommendations of public health authorities and ensure the health and safety of our campus, some of our facilities may be closed or have limited hours during the remainder of the spring semester.
+To comply with the recommendations of public health authorities and ensure the health and safety of our campus, some of our facilities may be closed or have limited hours during the remainder of the summer semester.

 During the difficult and uncertain public health threat posed by COVID-19, many of our students will experience financial hardships, particularly those most economically vulnerable.
 Please consider supporting our students with a gift to the Carroll Student Emergency Fund.